elbeardmorez/nixTools/devel/README.md

     with OPTIONS in:
       -l|--limit [=LIMIT]  : limit number of patches to process to LIMIT (default: 1)
+      -f|--filter [=]FILTER  : only use commits matching the (regex) expression FILTER. repeated filter args
+                               are supported
       -p|--program-name  : program name (default: target directory name) -vcs|--version-control-system =VCS  :
         override default version control type for unknown targets